SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Details of Using for Symbolic Regression

 \subsubsection{Results}

 \paragraph{Strogatz:} In Fig. \ref{fig:srpairgrid} (\textbf{top}), we compare the performance of \modelname with the SRBench algorithms on the \textit{Strogatz} dataset.
 As described in Sec.~\ref{sec:app-srdatasets}, the \textit{Strogatz} dataset includes 14 equations from a two-state system governed by a first-order ODE.
 A key observation is that the end-to-end (E2E) transformer SR model underperforms on this dataset compared to other GP-based models.
 This underperformance can be attributed to the distinct time-ordered distribution of observations in the \textit{Strogatz} dataset, which deviates considerably from the E2E model's pre-training data.
 Interestingly, \modelname, despite not being trained on time-ordered data, significantly outperforms not only the E2E transformer SR model but also many other leading SR baselines.
 In terms of accuracy, \modelname ranks within the top three baselines, specifically when evaluating the proportion of solutions with an $R^2~>~0.99$ across varying target noise levels.
-Moreover, its inference time is competitive with leading baselines such as GP-GOMEA and Operon.
-Crucially, \modelname shines in terms of model complexity.
+Its inference time is competitive with leading baselines such as GP-GOMEA and Operon. \modelname also obtains a very good model complexity.
 It produces expressions that fit well but with lower complexity than top-ranked competitors in Fig.\ref{fig:srpairgrid}.

 This advantage in balancing accuracy and complexity is also evident in Fig.\ref{fig:srbenchpareto}(a), where \modelname is positioned on the first Pareto-front, while competitors like GP-GOMEA and Operon fall on the second and third, respectively.
 This suggests that \modelname offers a superior Accuracy-Complexity trade-off for noise-free data~($\gamma=0$).
 Fig.~\ref{fig:srnoisepareto}(a) further underscores this point by illustrating the Pareto performance of leading SR baselines on the \textit{Strogatz} dataset across various noise levels.
 As expected, all methods experience a performance drop as target noise increases.
-Yet, even amidst noise, \modelname consistently maintains its advantageous position in the upper-left corner, indicating its ability to generate expressions that excel both in accuracy and complexity.
+Yet, \modelname consistently maintains its advantageous position in the upper-left corner, indicating its ability to generate better expression both in accuracy and complexity.